2: Coating Earthbags with Paper-Adobe-Lime stucco

 Monsoon season brought not only torrential rains, but a whole lot of lightning- which causes nitrogen to be released into the atmosphere which falls with the rain water.
 That’s free fertilizer, and the grass here grew to heights of about eight feet high and so dense you could only get through it really with a machete.
 This photo is on the approach to the construction site, the van is about ten feet tall.

 We got tired of standing around waiting for a garden hose to fill the tow mixer, so I resurrected the system I used about ten years ago when I first got into papercrete and paperadobe.
 A second stock tank is placed on a small rise and I put a stock tank float in it, (kind of like the toilet bowl float that keeps your toilet tank topped off).
-Then I attached a 2 inch diameter pipe and valve- the valve is bright red in the above photo.
+Then I attached a 2 inch diameter pipe and valve- the valve is bright red in this photo.

 The last section of pipe isn’t glued into place, thus allowing the fitting to be pressed into place when needed, and pulled loose and set aside when the tow mixer is full.

 A close-up of the pvc valve and permanent assembly, connected to the second stock tank.
 Our fittings leak, we might fix that someday.